IAN-QHAMAU/countdown-clock/README.md

 # ⏱ Countdown Clock

-A sleek, sci-fi styled countdown timer with a live real-time clock — built with React.
+A sleek,sci-fi styled countdown timer with a live real-time clock built with React.

 ## Live Demo